"Come Out Fighting!" - Official Motto of 761st Tank Battalion.

 The Black Messiah

-In May 1945, the 761st was one lead elements that liberated the Nazi death camp of Gunskirchen.
+In May 1945, the 761st was one lead element that liberated the Nazi death camp of Gunskirchen.
 This concentration camp was part of the Mauthausen system.
-Sonia Schreiber Weitz, a seventeen year old detainee at the camp, memorialized her rescue by Black soldiers of the 761st in a poem entitled
+Sonia Schreiber Weitz, a seventeen-year-old detainee at the camp, memorialized her rescue by Black soldiers of the 761st in a poem entitled

 “The Black Messiah.”